Additive Rigidity for Images of Rational Points on Abelian Varieties I: The Simple Case: Reduction of Theorem

 This shows that the key issue is to bound $Y_u(F) \cap \Gamma^2$.

 We will prove that there exists a finite set $\Sigma \subseteq \bba^n$ such that

 and for every $u \notin \Sigma$,

-The first statement controls the number of exceptional values of $u$, while the second gives a uniform bound for the remaining fibers.
-Then \eqref{N_u_bound}, together with \eqref{Sigma_finite} and \eqref{Y_u_bounded}, implies
+The first statement controls the number of exceptional $u \in \bba^n$, while the second gives a uniform bound for the remaining fibers.
+The proof of Theorem~\ref{main_theorem} directly follows from \eqref{Sigma_finite} and \eqref{Y_u_bounded}, as we can see in Section~6.

-Therefore, the proof of Theorem~\ref{main_theorem} is reduced to establishing the two assertions \eqref{Sigma_finite} and \eqref{Y_u_bounded}.
 The main idea is that the exceptional set $\Sigma$ corresponds to those $u \in \bba^n$ for which $Y_u$ contains a translate of a nontrivial abelian subvariety, whereas for $u \notin \Sigma$ one expects a uniform control of $Y_u(F) \cap \Gamma^2$ from the uniform Mordell-Lang conjecture.
-We lastly recall the uniform Mordell-Lang conjecture \cite{GGK21}.
+We lastly recall the uniform Mordell-Lang conjecture proven by Gao-Ge-K\"{u}hne \cite{GGK21}.

 \begin{theorem}[Uniform Mordell-Lang conjecture] Let $A/F$ be a polarized abelian variety of dimension $g$, $X$ be an irreducible closed subvariety of $A$ of degree $d$ (with respect to the polarization), and $\Gamma$ be a subgroup of $A(F)$ of finite rank $r$.
 If $X$ does not contain any translate of a nontrivial abelian subvariety of $A$, then $X(F) \cap \Gamma$ is finite and